Workshops – Versal SoC

 • Simulating and implementing transceiver IPs

-• Identifying the advanced capabilities of the serial transceivers, including using IBERT and eye scan options
+• Identifying the advanced capabilities of the serial transceivers, including using IBERT and Eye Scan options

 • Accessing the appropriate reference material for board design issues involving signal integrity, the power supply, reference clocking, and trace design